 If you want the “quick match” version

-- Closest-to-everything classic vibe: Look at French Quarter picks.
+• Closest-to-everything classic vibe: Start with French Quarter picks.

-- Easier sleeping + central access: Consider CBD/Warehouse District options.
+• Easier sleeping + central access: Look at CBD/Warehouse District options.

-- Most character per square foot: Aim for boutique/historic stays.
+• Most character per square foot: Go for boutique or historic stays.

 French Quarter hotels for classic sightseeing and a first-trip feel

-The French Quarter is the obvious choice if you want the postcard version of New Orleans during your visit.
-Many visitors love it for the same reason they mention later: you can step outside and feel the city immediately.
+The French Quarter is the clearest choice if you want the postcard version of New Orleans during your stay.
+Visitors come here for the same reason over and over: step outside, and the city is already in motion.

-The tradeoff is simple.
-Streets can be busy at night, and some rooms are exposed to more activity than others.
-If you’re sensitive to noise, choose a hotel known for comfortable rooms and consider requesting a quieter-facing option when possible.
+The tradeoff is straightforward.
+Streets can stay busy at night, and some rooms face more activity than others.
+If noise is an issue, choose a hotel known for comfortable rooms and, when you can, ask for a quieter-facing option.

 Here are a few French Quarter favorites, matched to different priorities: